cpiehl/livestreamer-ui/README.md

 A front-end program for [livestreamer](https://github.com/chrippa/livestreamer "livestreamer").

 You can save links of your favorite streams, and check when they're available.
-Its also easier to open multiple streams, just double-click on the links (or run the command).
+Its also easier to open multiple streams, just double-click on the links.

 Dependencies